KimmoHernborg/php-docker/README.md

 # PHP-Docker
-Docker images for PHP based on the official images
+Docker images for PHP based on the official images.
+Based on the Wordpress docker image, but without Wordpress.

 ## PHP extions added:
 * GD